Neural Guided Sampling for Quantum Circuit Optimization: Experiments

-For the experiments on both architectures there is first a need to generate sufficient training data to optimize the used neural networks.
-Therefore we generate/sample random circuits for each architecture separately and implement a random sampling based approach to identify blocks which are reducable.
-The identified areas for reduction are used to generate a heatmap like attention map according to Figure \ref{fig:Mot} which is the training target of the neural network.
-Thus, for our experiments we generated a dataset with $10,000$ examples for a respective input (quantum circuit)/output (heatmap) pair.
-These examples are then used for training the neural network.
+For the experiments on both architectures there is at first a need to generate sufficient training data to optimize the used neural networks.
+Therefore we generate/sample random circuits for each architecture separately.
+The target likelihood map is initialized as an array of zero entries and we use random sampling based on an equal distribution to find sub-blocks which are reducible.
+Once such a block has been found, the target likelihood map is incremented at these locations.
+This process is repeated until a time budget has been used up (we used 10 min for each example).
+Then the array is normalized to define the target likelihood map the neural network is proposed to predict from the input circuit.
+It is like a heat map according to Figure \ref{fig:Mot}.
+This heatmap is the training target of the neural network.
+For our experiments we generated a dataset with $10,000$ examples for a respective input (quantum circuit)/output (likelihood) pair.
+This has been done twice for both gate sets we have been using.
+This dataset is then used for training the neural network.

-Figure \ref{fig:Overlay} visualizes a training example as overlay of the random generated quantum circuit (as input) and the underlined attention map for quantum circuit reduction opportunities as (desired) output of the neural network.
+Figure \ref{fig:Overlay} visualizes a training example as overlay of the random generated quantum circuit (as input) and the underlined likelihood map for quantum circuit reduction opportunities as (desired) output of the neural network.
+A darker color indicates a higher likelihood for being able to replace a local gate block with a more efficient gate sequence.